-Members who joined the system on or before December 31, 2011, are eligible for regular retirement benefits upon attaining 30 years of creditable service at any age, or 12 years of creditable service and age 55 years, and are entitled to retirement benefits payable monthly for life, equal to 3.33 percent of their final average compensation for each year of creditable service, not to exceed (after reduction for optional payment form) 100% of average final compensation.
-Active, contributing members with at least 10 years of creditable service may retire at age 60.
+Members who become eligible for membership on or before December 31, 2011, may retire at age 55 years, with twelve years of creditable service or may retire at any age with thirty years of service.
+The retirement allowance is equal to three and one-third percent of their final average compensation for each year of creditable service, not to exceed (after reduction for optional payment form) 100% of average final compensation.
+Active, contributing members with at least ten years of creditable service may retire at age 60.
 The accrued normal retirement benefit is reduced actuarially for each month or fraction thereof that retirement begins prior to the member's earliest normal retirement date assuming continuous service.

-Members who joined the system on or after January 1, 2012, who retires at or after age 62 with at least 12 years of creditable service, at or after age 60 with at least 20 years of creditable service, or at 55 with 30 years of creditable service is entitled to a retirement benefit payable monthly for life, equal to 3.00 percent.
+Members who joined the system on or after January 1, 2012, may retire at or after age 62 years with at least twelve years of creditable service, or may retire at age 60 years with twenty years of creditable service, or may retire at age 55 years with thirty years of creditable service.
+The retirement allowance for members with less than thirty years of service is three percent; for members with thirty or more years of service the accrual rate is three and one-third percent.
+The retirement allowance is equal to the benefit accrual rate times the members' final average compensation multiplied by his years of service, not to exceed (after reduction for optional payment form) 100% of average final compensation.
+Members with twenty or more years of service may retire with a reduced retirement at age 50 years.